planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 **Guide:** Oh, good idea, but he might get suspicious or think you will run off with it, let's do a NATURE Check.

-**Dana/Viktor:** My "Itinerant Gambler" CONCEPT is 6D, which is much better.
+**Dana/Viktor:** My "Itinerant Gambler" CALLING is 6D, which is much better.
 Can I use that?

 **Guide:** Maybe, can you tell me how it applies?